PanDAWMS/panda-docs/docs/source/advanced/carbon_footprint.rst

 PanDA also combines these *regional* intensities to calculate a *global* emission intensity, which considers the contribution of each region to the overall ATLAS Grid computing capacity.

-3. Emission intensities of the power grids
+3. Estimation of a job's carbon footprint
 ------------------------------

 In the next step, PanDA calculates the carbon footprint for each job using the following formula: